 To me the project was about the “creative pursuit” of any human being.

 We each have a light burning within us and sometimes life takes over and these lights go bleak or burn out completely.
 Throughout the film, you see the heroes walking through different landscapes.
 It’s more of a tiptoe than just a one-dimensional walk of hardship.
 There are beautiful sensitive moments in it as well.
-It symbolizes an artistic struggle where at times one needs to push forward hard and at other times just stay calm and observe, always do things with care - it’s a curved road often without pavement and with no stop signs.
+It symbolizes an artistic struggle where at times one needs to push forward hard and at other times just stay calm and observe, always do things with care.
 In the end of the film our heroes light up a locator flare, which speaks for that internal light within us, being broadcasted, shining bright to be noticed and understood.
 It screams from the soul: We are here, we’re beautiful, we want to be noticed and understood.
 Essentially a broadcast of any living spirit.

 What other sources of inspirations influenced you to create the film and direct it the way you did?